 The RoHS Directive 2011/65/EU that came in to force on the 21st July 2011 has placed a restriction on the use of certain substances in electrical and electronic equipment of manufactured products including medical devices.
 The RoHS Directive has listed substances and their percentage restrictions which will apply to all electrical and electronic equipment in Annex II of this Directive.
 From the 22rd July 2014, all electronic and electrical equipment contained in medical devices must comply with the restrictions established in this Directive.

 Notified Bodies for Active Implantable Medical Devices

 Selecting the most suitable Notified Body for an active implantable medical device is vital.
 Manufacturers can choose a Notified Body from the European Commission´s complete directory of Notified Bodies who are accredited for CE marking of active implantable medical devices.
-It is available on the NANDO website and the list contains more than 60 Notified Bodies from 22 countries (including Turkey and Australia).
+It is available on the NANDO website and the list contains 12 Notified Bodies.

 Selecting the right Notified Body for your Active Implantable Medical Devices can be a daunting task.
 Contact us to learn more about Obelis Notified Body Selection services to simplify and streamline the process.